tychobrailleur/tychobrailleur.github.io/debug.md

 - `o`: Out of the containing sexp – useful in loops
 - `q`: Quit debugging
 - `r`: Redisplay most recent expression in echo area

+# Debugging

+- `M-x debug-watch RET <variable> RET` : Watch a variable for any change.
+When the variable gets set, triggers the debugger and displays a stacktrace showing where the variable is being modified.